btoll/serial-number-generator/README.md

 ## Environment Variables

 This project uses the [dotenv] module to load all environment variables needed by the runtime.
-For obvious reasons, we are not versioning this file.
+This file is called `.env` and is located in the root of the project.

 ## Misc